-Professor Tom Frame is the inaugural Director of the Public Leadership Research Group at UNSW Canberra and the Howard Library at Old Parliament House.
+Professor Tom Frame is the inaugural Director of the Public Leadership Research Group and the Howard Library located at Old Parliament House.

-A graduate of the Universities of NSW, Melbourne and Kent, he was appointed Director of the Australian Centre for the Study of Armed Conflict and Society (ACSACS) in July 2014.
+A graduate of the Universities of NSW, Melbourne and Kent, he was appointed Director of the Australian Centre for the Study of Armed Conflict and Society (ACSACS) at UNSW Canberra in July 2014.
 In July 2017, he became inaugural Director of the Public Leadership Research Group - Howard Library.
 He coordinates the Masters of Public Leadership and Policy (MPLP) and the Doctor of Public Leadership (DPL) programs and has a leading role in the UNSW Canberra ‘Moral Injury in Modern Warfare’ project.

 Tom Frame is the author or editor of more than 40 books including Where Fate Calls: The HMAS Voyager Tragedy (1992); HMAS Sydney: Loss and Controversy (1993); Living by the Sword: the Ethics of Armed Intervention (2004); The Life and Death of Harold Holt (2005) and The Long Road: Australia's Train, Advise and Assist Missions (edited, 2017), and Widening Minds: the University of New South Wales and the Education of Australia's Defence Leaders (2017) and a four-volume edited series on the Howard years: The Ascent to Power, Vol. I, 1996 (2017); Back from the Brink, Vol.II, 1997-2001 (2018); Trials and Tribulations, Vol. III, 2001-2004 (2019); and The Desire for Change, Vol. IV, 2004-2007 (2020).